 WITHOUT PROPER LOAD MANAGEMENT TENDON REHAB BECOMES MUCH HARDER.

 That does NOT mean we need to stop training!
 Remember decreasing training volume can also be an injury risk factor.
 See the following articles for some exercise ideas that will allow you to train while rehabbing:

 PHASE 1: Isometrics

 When athletes develop tendinopathy, pain levels can be widely varied.
 It is very common for tendinopathy to cause high levels of pain (which I consider to be anything more than a 6 out of 10, with 10 being the worst pain imaginable).
 When someone is in this much pain, this needs to be dealt with before any further treatment can occur.
-Isometrics have an immediate analgesic (pain relieving) effect, and should be used to decrease pain to a “manageable” level.
-Individuality of each athlete plays a huge factor in this part of treatment – each person’s “manageable” level of pain will be different.
+Isometrics have an immediate analgesic (pain-relieving) effect and should be used to decrease pain to a “manageable” level.
+The individuality of each athlete plays a huge factor in this part of treatment – each person’s “manageable” level of pain will be different.
 As a general rule, getting the pain down to a 2-3/10 is a good goal before progressing to the next phase.
 This will (probably) not happen overnight!
 Be patient, and focus on decreasing pain FIRST.

 Perform 45sec Isometric Hold x 4-5 sets.
 May perform this routine 2-4 times throughout the day, depending on tolerance.

 Achilles: Static Step Stance – Toes on the edge of a step, heels hanging over the edge